 Your front entry door will also be one the first things a buyer sees, so it does matter.
 And with respect to the rate of return for home improvements in South Texas area, replacing your front door (if it needs it) is a good idea.
 A new fiberglass door will get you a 78% return, and a steel door will yield a nearly 91% return.

 The kitchen is the heart of the home, and you can bet buyers will take a long, close look at yours.
 It seems logical, then, that a major kitchen upgrade or remodel would be on the list of have-to-do projects.
 But if your kitchen is already in fairly decent shape, maybe not.

 A major kitchen overhaul is a very expensive undertaking and usually yields only about a 65% return on the investment.
 But with a minor but noticeable kitchen rehabilitation – for instance, refinishing cabinets and updating countertops – you could see an 80% return.
 So think about what you can do to your kitchen to wow buyers without sinking a ton of money into the project and getting only a mediocre ROI.

-Now we come to the projects where the rate of return for home improvements in San Antonio is definitely worthwhile.
+Now we come to the projects where the rate of return for home improvements in South Texas area is definitely worthwhile.
 In this age of eco-consciousness, people want to know their homes are energy efficient and environmentally friendly.
 The also they really like the fact that additional insulation makes the home more comfortable and cheaper to own.

 Adding insulation is also a pretty inexpensive improvement, usually costing just a little over $1,000.
 And the return on adding insulation hovers right around 108% – not bad for an easy, inexpensive, and buyer-impressing improvement.

-It’s fairly obvious, then, that the rate of return for home improvements in San Antonio can vary widely from project to project.
+It’s fairly obvious, then, that the rate of return for home improvements in South Texas area can vary widely from project to project.
 And that’s why it’s so critical to choose improvements wisely, performing only those that are necessary and those that will get you a good ROI.